Faces and maximizer subsets of highest weight modules: Introduction

+Fix a complex finite-dimensional semisimple Lie algebra $\lie{g}$, a set of simple roots $\Delta$ in the space $\lie{h}^*$ of weights, the associated Weyl group $W$ and root space decomposition for $\lie{g}$, and an arbitrary weight $\lambda \in \lie{h}^*$.
+In this paper we present three formulas for computing the supports -- i.e., sets of weights -- of all simple highest weight modules, denoted hereafter by $L(\lambda)$.
+While the support of simple modules $L(\lambda)$ was known for special sub-families (dominant integral $\lambda$, or antidominant $\lambda$), the answer was not known in general.
+Our formulas are direct and do not involve any cancellations, unlike the more sophisticated Weyl Character Formula for computing weight multiplicities.
+Moreover, one of our formulas uses finite-dimensional submodules for a distinguished Levi subalgebra, while another is in terms of the convex hull of the weights (i.e., the set of all convex linear combinations of weights).
+See Corollary \ref{Csimple}, and more generally, Theorem \ref{Twtgvm} in Section \ref{S2}.

-A more direct attempt to compute $\wt \vla$ is to prove an analogue of Theorem \ref{Tsimple} for $\vla$.
-However, this result fails to hold for all $\vla$ - see Theorem \ref{Twtsimple} below.
-Nevertheless, the techniques used in proving Theorem \ref{Tsimple} for simple modules $L(\lambda)$ yield many other rewards.
-For instance, \begin{itemize} \item Computing the weights and their convex hulls, for other families of highest weight modules $\vla$.
+In this paper we are interested in studying the larger family of general \textit{highest weight modules}.
+These are precisely the quotients of Verma modules $M(\lambda)$, and we will denote such a module by $\vla$ to indicate its highest weight.
+Thus, $M(\lambda) \twoheadrightarrow \vla \twoheadrightarrow L(\lambda)$.
+An obvious consequence of our formulas for the support of simple modules $L(\lambda)$ is that the support of a general module $\vla$ is determined from the multiplicities $[\vla : L(w \bullet \lambda)]$ of its Jordan--Holder factors (which lie in the Bernstein--Gelfand--Gelfand Category $\mathcal{O}$).
+A more direct attempt to compute $\wt \vla$ is to prove an analogue of Corollary \ref{Csimple} or Theorem \ref{Twtgvm} for all $\vla$.
+However, these results fail to hold for all $\vla$; see Theorem \ref{Twtsimple} below.
+Nevertheless, the techniques used in proving Theorem \ref{Twtgvm} yield many other rewards, including: \begin{itemize} \item Computing the weights and their convex hulls, for other families of highest weight modules $\vla$.
 These modules $\vla$ are infinite-dimensional, whence their sets of weights $\wt \vla$ are infinite.
-We are nevertheless able to show that their convex hulls are polyhedra - i.e., {\it finite} intersections of half-spaces in Euclidean space.
+We are nevertheless able to show that their convex hulls are polyhedra -- i.e., \textit{finite} intersections of half-spaces in Euclidean space.
 This includes all Verma and simple modules.

-\item Classifying the faces of these convex hulls, and writing down precisely the inclusion relations between these faces.
+\item Classifying the symmetries and faces of these convex hulls, and (in related work \cite{Khminmax},) classifying all inclusion relations between these faces.

-\item Results in the literature (by Vinberg, Cellini, Chari, and others) which were known earlier only for finite-dimensional simple modules, are now shown for all highest weight modules. \end{itemize}
+\item Classical results in the literature by Satake, Borel--Tits, Vinberg, and Casselman, which were known only for finite-dimensional simple modules, are now shown for all highest weight modules.

+\item A longer-term goal involves computing weight multiplicities of highest weight modules.
+We are able to obtain some results along these lines, by extending the Weyl character formula under somewhat different assumptions than in the literature.
+See Theorem \ref{Twcf} and the preceding remarks. \end{itemize}